mwhesse/whisper-assistant-vscode/README.md

 - Configurable recording tools (ffmpeg, arecord, etc.) for advanced users
 - Optimized for integration with AI coding assistants like Cursor

-Whisper Assistant can also be integrated with other powerful AI tools, such as Chat GPT-4 or [Cursor](https://www.cursor.so/), to create a dynamic, AI-driven development environment.
+WhisperX Assistant can also be integrated with other powerful AI tools, such as Chat GPT-4 or [Cursor](https://www.cursor.so/), to create a dynamic, AI-driven development environment.

 # Powered by OpenAI Whisper

-By default, Whisper Assistant utilizes Whisper AI on your _local machine_, offering a free voice transcription service.
+By default, WhisperX Assistant utilizes Whisper AI on your _local machine_, offering a free voice transcription service.
 For this, the base model of Whisper is used, balancing accuracy and performance. **In the future, we will support other models.**

 There is also the option to use the OpenAI API or Groq API to transcribe your audio for remote transcription. **Note: This requires an API key.**